 - Must have proper corneal thickness

 You may not qualify for laser vision correction if you:

 - Have past eye problems such as strabismus, amblyopia, and any other condition that might affect the healing process.

 - Have a dry eye condition

 - Have any diseases requiring medication that contradicts refractive surgery, such as collagen vascular disease

 - Are nursing or pregnant, as certain hormones can affect one’s eyesight

 A good LASIK candidate is someone who is free of eye disease and ready for clear vision without corrective lenses.
 However, for those with autoimmune diseases, LASIK may still be an option.
 Another factor which will be taken into consideration is if you wear contact lenses, as they can affect the thickness of your corneas.
 Your doctor may ask you to stop wearing contacts for a certain period of time.
 This amount of time varies from person to person.

 As always, it is best to confirm with your doctor if you are a good candidate for LASIK, as they will be able to take into consideration several factors.
 There is no need to worry, as your doctor will perform a full evaluation before a patient is greenlit to undergo LASIK.

 Finding a trusted doctor to not only perform your eye exams but surgical procedures can be a daunting task.
 At Mattioli Vision Professionals, we’ve got your back.
-Dr. Mattioli has performed over 50,000 LASIK eye procedures and counting.
+Dr. Mattioli has performed over 50,000 LASIK eye procedures and is one of the most trusted LASIK surgeons in Houston.
 As a highly experienced professional, you can count on Dr. Mattioli and staff to give their best service and care.